obviousninja/Android/README.md

 NOTE: Google Map API has 1000 request per 24 hour limit.
 Enable Billing to Lift
 NOTE: Google place API has 1000 request per 24 hour limit.
 Enable Billing to Lift

+Driver Interface:
+	Primary Purpose: Transmit a driver's current position

+Store Interface:
+	Primary Purpose: Receive all current driver's position and put them on the Map

+Customer Interface:
+	Primary Purpose: Receive a driver's position on the map.
+(Driver is assigned when the customer makes and confirms the appointment)